Israel's Herzog to face tensions on Washington visit

 "Israeli President Isaac Herzog’s address comes on behalf of the most right wing government in Israel’s history, at a time when the government is openly promising to 'crush' Palestinian hopes of statehood — essentially putting a nail in the coffin of peace and a two-state solution," Omar said.

+Representative Rashida Tlaib, the first Palestinian-American House member, said on Twitter she would be boycotting Herzog's address.
+"I urged all Members of Congress who stand for human rights for all to join me," she said, with a picture of herself holding a "Boycott Apartheid" sign on the Capitol steps.

+Representative Jamaal Bowman said he too would be a no-show in a statement citing "concern that there is no sense of urgency about ensuring the safety and security of all Israelis and Palestinians in the region and finally achieving a two-state solution."

-Representative Alexandria Ocasio-Cortez also said she did not plan to attend the speech.
+Representative Alexandria Ocasio-Cortez also did not plan to attend.
 An aide said she shared many of her colleagues' concerns.

-It is not unusual for members of Congress to miss foreign leaders' addresses to joint meetings of Congress.
+It is not unusual for members of Congress to miss foreign leaders' addresses.
 Several skipped Indian Prime Minister Narendra Modi's speech to Congress in June, citing issues including rights concerns.

 More than 50 Democrats stayed away from a 2015 speech to Congress by Netanyahu that was seen as an embrace of congressional Republicans and snub of then-Democratic President Barack Obama's Iran policy.
 Biden, who was vice president and thus president of the Senate, also did not attend.